Damal (film): Critical response

 Ahsan Kabir of Bdnews24.com referred to the film Damal as "the ultimate emotional movie with a blend of sports and patriotism".
 According to him, the film has a story of tension, passion and motivation of the Shadhin Bengali football team.
 Kabir compliments Shariful Raj's playful tenacity here with his crazy performance.
 He praised Mim's performance as Hasna.
 He also appreciated the comedy scenes of Munna and Hasna, and Durjoy and his lover here.
 Along with these, he praised the film's songs and art direction.
 Calling it "the most mature work Rafi has ever done", Siam Raihan of The Business Post thinks that although the trailer of the film of Raihan Rafi was able to create a hype in the country, it couldn't become successful like his previous film Poran.
 With an interesting plot, justified entertainment value, relatable themes, great cinematography and best editorial, he rated it 8 out of 10.
 Also he criticised its sound mixing, dubbing, cartoonish CGI, some poor dialogues and mediocre performance of Intekhab Dinar.
 But yet he thinks that people must not miss Damal.
 Pradosh Mitra of The Daily Observer wrote "If you are just any other cinema goer, Damal, the film inspired by the Shadheen Bangla Football team of 1971, will seem almost flawless.
 But if you are a footballer or have played the game with some passion, the flaws in the movie will be hard to ignore".
 Mitra, who finds connection of the ending of the film with Escape to Victory, thinks that the film tried to forcefully feed the message of women empowerment.
 But opined that Damal has great cinematic appeal.
 Shadique Mahbub Islam of The Financial Express thinks it as the most unfortunate film of 2022 because although it has the potential to be commercially successful, it failed to do that.
 Calling "too convenient", he criticises its climax.
+On the review of Bangla Movie database, They Called Damal a brilliant work.
+Saying all of the songs were charming and the acting of everyone in the movie is great.
+Also Praising the Cinematography saying It must be the best cinematography on a Bangladeshi Movie so far.